ggoldsh/ParallelBWT/README.md

 The original goal was to create a full Burrows-Wheeler type compression and decompression algorithm, but the BWT itself turned out to be too much for a course project.

-Type julia -p N -L BWT.jl Demos.jl <n> to run a demo of all of the algorithms on a randomly generated string of length n.
+Type julia -p k -L BWT.jl Demos.jl N to run a demo of all of the algorithms on k processors and a randomly generated string of length N.